rising sun for global economics header image

 Global Economics Quarterly

-2025 promises to be an interesting year in so many ways: politically, geopolitically, economically, and certainly for policy.
+As we look ahead to 2025, it promises to be an interesting year in many aspects including politics, global relations, global economics and certainly for policy.

 The world is waiting for US policies to unfold once the new Trump administration takes office.
 China is promising looser monetary and fiscal policy to support growth, particularly consumer spending.
-Meanwhile, elections in Germany, together with political uncertainty in France, open the path to shifts in Europe, where recent economic data have been disappointing.
+At the same time, elections in Germany, together with political uncertainty in France, pave the way for changes in Europe, where recent global economic indicators have been underwhelming.

-But the global economy is still growing – and given the uncertainty about what policies will be delivered, and over what time period, we have made only small adjustments to our growth and inflation forecasts.
+The global economy is still growing.
+We are uncertain about what policies will be delivered and when they will happen, we have only made small adjustments to our growth and inflation forecasts.

 2.7%